 Quarterly Reports are generally completed by the Recipient's Administrator.
 Reports are due within 30 days from the end of the quarter.
-The first quarterly report for FY2019 awards is due the first full quarter after the grant award date (10/16/2019), which will be for the quarter ending 3/31/2020.
-The first report is due no later than 4/30/2020.
+The first quarterly report for awards is due the first full quarter after the grant award date.

 Your community's grant administrator will forward the completed report to you for approval and signature.
 There are a couple of things you need to check: